jt0dd/introvert/README.md

 ### Upside

 This approach does not require the attacker to trust the defender's DLL copies on disk.
+It also does not involve intrusive modification of an asset that an endpoint security product could easily notice.

 ## Problem